Vogošća: Post-War Vogošća

 Vogošća was heavily damaged during the exodus of the Serbs who controlled that territory during the war while its Bosniak population was expelled.
 The Dayton Agreement provided Vogošća to be a part of the Federation of Bosnia and Herzegovina.
 Today, Vogošća is rebuilding and its industries are on the rebound thanks to aid and funds, along with the construction of the military-industrial complex of the company "Pretis".

 Geography

-The municipality of Vogošća covers 72 km and is 6 km from the center of Sarajevo, 70 km from Zenica and 100 km from Tuzla, the largest consumer centers in the country.
-It has communication links, the main road Brod - Sarajevo - Metković, the main railway line Vinkovci (Croatia) - Sarajevo - Ploče (Adriatic Sea).
-The area has a developed infrastructure, electroenergy media, coal, natural gas, natural resources of the fertile valley of the Bosna River, etc. The population is optimal, and a high level of qualifications of all profiles of workers is represented.
+The municipality of Vogošća covers 72 km [square km??] and is 6 km from the center of Sarajevo, 70 km from Zenica and 100 km from Tuzla, the largest consumer centers in the country.
+It has communication links, the main road Brod – Sarajevo – Metković, the main railway line Vinkovci (Croatia) – Sarajevo – Ploče (Adriatic Sea).
+The area has a developed infrastructure, electrical energy infrastructure, coal, natural gas, natural resources of the fertile valley of the Bosna River, etc. The population is optimal, and a high level of qualifications of all profiles of workers is represented.